Signals is a brand new feature from the Search Guard team that allows to easily trigger actions based on data stored in Elasticsearch clusters.

 The Graph Mode presents values of the specified condition changed with time.
 This helps a lot to specify a proper threshold to fire a signal.

 Next, we define an action to be triggered when the condition is matched.
 By clicking “Add” -> “Slack”, Slack action will be added.
-The only thing to change is selecting “Account” within the action.
+In order for action to work, you have to select a slack “Account”.
+Also, you can template action "Body" text using mustache

 Slack notifications will be sent within a minute after saving the watch.
 “Dashboard” presents statuses of each watch run: